nicolafranchini/venomaps/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.txt
 Donate link: https://www.paypal.me/venoes

-OpenMaps is a simple and lightweight plugin to quickly create custom Maps.
+VenoMaps is a simple and lightweight plugin to quickly create custom Maps.

 == Description ==

 This plugin creates custom maps which can be placed anywhere in your WordPress website: Pages, Posts, Widgets.
 Upload your custom markers, select a size, set the map's and the markers' coordinates, select a custom style for the map, insert some html content for the popup info boxes and publish your map.
-The OpenMaps page also offers some geolocation utilities to get the coordinates typing an address, or placing the marker in a specific position on the map.
-OpenMaps Block available.
+The VenoMaps page also offers some geolocation utilities to get the coordinates typing an address, or placing the marker in a specific position on the map.
+VenoMaps Block available.

 ### Features